russellelliott/CSE233-Project/README.md

 * `evalMultiple.py`: Parses through selected files from the `bash2text/api_responses` folder.
 Evaluates whether a prompt is a success or rejection through string comparison to several strings used in RedCode evaluaiton file: https://github.com/AI-secure/RedCode/blob/main/evaluation/RedCode_Exec/evaluation.py Saves logs to `analysis_results` folder.
-`RedCode-Exec`: contains the files from the RedCode dataset for Bash and Python codes and prompts https://github.com/AI-secure/RedCode/tree/main/dataset
+`RedCode-Exec`: contains the files from the RedCode dataset for Bash and Python codes and prompts https://github.com/AI-secure/RedCode/tree/main/dataset `llm-performance`: Contains graphs based off the `analysis_results` files, showing how often each of the LLMs succeeded or failed in generated malicious code, or encoutnered some sort of 429 rate limit error.
+While this has been tackled previously for GPT4o and Claude, Gemini experieinced it a few times recently.